 Like a (Giant) Rolling Stone

 Indy concludes with an incredible scene featuring the giant rolling boulder from the first movie.
-Even though guests rationally understand that it's a ride, and that they aren't in any real danger, the effect is so well constructed, they can't help but react by ducking and thinking the ensuing boulder is going to flatten them.
-Spared from becoming pancakes (I won't give away what happens), guests round a bend for a final sendoff from Indy.
+Even though guests rationally understand that it's a ride and that they aren't in any real danger, the effect is so well constructed, they can't help but react by ducking and thinking the ensuing boulder is going to flatten them.
+Spared from becoming pancakes, guests round a bend for a final sendoff from Indy.
 If the unload area is backed up (especially if only one side of the ride is operating on less crowded days), the vehicles linger in the last scene with the Indiana Jones character.
 After he says his line, it's odd to watch the animatronic Jones move repetitively and a bit awkwardly waiting for the next vehicle.

 There is a similar Indiana Jones attraction at Tokyo Disney Sea, the second park at the Tokyo Disney resort.
 That ride is called Temple of the Crystal Skull.
 Enhanced Motion Vehicle technology is also used in the Dinosaur attraction (formerly known as Countdown to Extinction) at Disney's Animal Kingdom.